-Here are some awesome name activities for preschool kids to try at home or at school.
+Here are some fun name-writing activities for preschool kids to try at home or school.

 Ditch the boring tracing sheets and workbooks and try some of these real, hands-on learning experiences.